JannetEkka/asha-chatbot/docs/user_guide.md

 ## Introduction

-Welcome to Asha, your AI career assistant from JobsForHer!
-Asha is designed to help women navigate their career journeys by providing information about job opportunities, community events, mentorship programs, and career resources.
+Welcome to Asha, your AI career assistant from Herkey!
+Asha is designed to help women navigate their career journeys by providing information about job opportunities, community events, sessions, and career resources.
 This guide will help you understand how to interact with Asha and get the most out of this helpful assistant.

 ## Getting Started